 Compensation:

-Lighting Technicians are Seasonal Employees hired on a per contract basis and paid hourly.
-The hourly rate for this position is $15 per hour.
+Backstage Run Members are Seasonal Employees hired on a per contract basis and paid weekly.
+The weekly rate for this position is $455.

 Orlando Family Stage will deduct the appropriate taxes from weekly payments and Seasonal Employees may opt for Direct Deposit payments.